InRule/Samples/Authoring Samples/Functional Samples/README.md

 This Rule Application is intended to be used as a reference, since it relies on quite a few items in the infrastructure.
 If you do want to run this Rule Application directly, you'll need to configure a number of items specific to your environment.

 To run Demo_GetToken:
-- Populate TennantID, Resource, ClientId, and ClientSecret in the Rule RootEntity.Demo_GetToken.SetDefaultCredentialInfoSample
+- Populate TenantId, Resource, ClientId, and ClientSecret in the Rule RootEntity.Demo_GetToken.SetDefaultCredentialInfoSample

 To run Demo_RunRules:
 - Update the Root URL in the End Point named IrServerRestEndpoint